ministryofjustice/hmpps-github-actions-runner-security/README.md

 Renovate keeps track of the latest release and will raise PRs to track the updates.

 #### References
-The build process is based on the [browser-testing-github-actions-runner](https://github.com/ministryofjustice/browser-testing-github-actions-runner) project.
+The build process is based on the [browser-testing-github-actions-runner](https://github.com/ministryofjustice/browser-testing-github-actions-runner) project, improved by Matt - now using a single build [here](https://github.com/ministryofjustice/hmpps-github-actions-runner)